-This summer of 2021 is proving to be a very hot summer and for many seniors, that means running their air conditioners for longer than they may have done so in the past.
+This year is proving to be a very hot summer and for many seniors, that means running their air conditioners for longer than they may have done so in the past.

 Some seniors may wonder if it’s safe to leave their air conditioner on all day.
-As long as the air conditioner filters are properly fitting and clean, and the HVAC system is in good condition and the thermostat is set properly so that the unit turns on and off throughout the day – it is safe to leave an air conditioner on all day.
+As long as the air conditioner filters are properly fitting and clean, the HVAC system is in good condition, and the thermostat is set properly so that the unit turns on and off throughout the day, it is safe to leave an air conditioner on all day.

 This is true for a central air unit or a portable air conditioner.